Claim for some of your employee’s wages if you have put them on furlough or flexible furlough because of coronavirus (COVID-19).

 - the number of employees being furloughed

-- each employee’s National Insurance number (you will need to search for their number if you do not have it, or contact HMRC if your employee has a temporary number or does not have one at all)
+- each employee’s National Insurance number (you will need to search for their number using basic PAYE Tools if you do not have it, or contact HMRC if your employee has a temporary number or genuinely has never had one)

 - each employee’s payroll or employee number (optional)